Venting Flammable Storage Cabinets

 - Always maintain continuous and adequate room ventilation.
 Many accidents occur when ventilation is turned off for the weekend or an extended period of time.

 - Maintain an accurate inventory of chemicals and their properties to prevent dangerous conditions resulting from incompatible chemical storage.

 - Store chemicals only in containers that are chemically compatible with the contents so that leakage/damage will not occur.
-Consult the MSDS or manufacturer for their recommendations.
+Consult the Material Safety Data Sheet (MSDS) or manufacturer for their recommendations.
 Frequently inspect containers for signs of damage and aging.

 - Always make sure that caps are replaced tightly on containers, and that the outside of containers are clean and free from residual liquids.

 - Regularly inspect inside the cabinet for spills, and clean up spills immediately.

 - Regularly inspect cabinets and any metal items in the surrounding area for signs of rust, corrosion, or other visual indications that the vapor levels are excessive and mechanical ventilation would be needed.

 - Dispose of any aging chemicals that could become unstable.

 - Use vapor absorbent inside the cabinet to reduce the irritant level of vapors.
 See Lab Safety Supply for some options.

 C. What if I Want to Vent My Flammable Storage Cabinet?